Diploidization: Evolution of genes to ensure correct chromosome pairing

+Further consequences

 Relaxed selective pressure on duplicated genes

 The duplicated copies of a gene are commonly non-essential to the plant's ability to maintain normal growth and development.
 Therefore, one copy is generally free to mutate/be lost from the genome.
 This contributes to gene loss through the massive chromosome reorganization events during genome shock.

 Neofunctionalization

 As mentioned earlier, duplicated genes are under relaxed selective pressure.
 Thus it may also be subject to neofunctionalization, the process in which a duplicated gene obtains a novel function.

+Slower processes

+In mesopolyploidy, normal diploid evolutionary processes subsequent to the stabilization of meiosis by diploidization have fused the chromosomes back into a smaller haploid number (n), and (via losses) the genome size back to a smaller size - more similar to prior to the polyploidization event.

+In paleopolyploidy, after the "meso" transitions, further changes to the genome under normal diploid evolution have erased the more obvious large blocks of similarity between the paralogous segments.